Driving across the U.S./Canada border

 Though the U.S. and Canada are friendly neighboring countries, each has a guarded border with its own set of laws.
 Before your trip, consider these 10 tips to help make the entry process easier:

 1. Check your entry eligibility

 One of the most important things you'll need to do is make sure you're eligible to enter the country.
 While many people won’t have any issues, there are some things you should be aware of that can make you inadmissible (such as criminal convictions, serious health issues, and other similar circumstances).
 Check your eligibility status for Canada here and read about U.S. policies here.

 2. Have correct identification

+What do you need to get into Canada or the U.S.?
 Each person in your traveling party needs to have the right travel documents.
-Here’s what you’ll need to travel into each country:
+Here’s what you’ll need to travel depending on which way you're going:

 Passports and a visa or green card will be required for your visit to the U.S.

 For Americans returning home, you’ll just need your passport or any other form that validates your citizenship, like a birth certificate or driver’s license, or a Native American Tribal Photo Identification or an Enhanced Tribal Card for Native Americans.